jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - **Acceptable User Policy**: the AUP is a commonly produced document that exists as part of the overall security documentation infrastructure
   - This policy defines a level of acceptable performance and expectation of behavior and activity; failure to comply with the policy may result in job action warnings, penalties, or termination

-- Security Standards, Baselines and Guidelines: once the main security policies are set, the remaining security docuemntation can be crafted from these policies
+- Security Standards, Baselines and Guidelines: once the main security policies are set, the remaining security documentation can be crafted from these policies
   - **Policies**: these are high-level documents, usually written by the management team; policies are mandatory, and a policy might provide requirements, but not the steps for implementation
-  - **Standards**: specific mandates explicity stating expections of performance/conformance; more descriptive than policies, standards define compulsary requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org
+  - **Standards**: specific mandates explicitly stating expectations of performance/conformance; more descriptive than policies, standards define compulsory requirements for the homogenous use of hardware, software, technology, and security controls, uniformly implemented throughout the org
   - **Baseline**: defines a minimum level of security that every system throughout the organization must meet; baselines are usually system specific and refer to industry / government standards
     - e.g. a baseline for  server builds would be a list of configuration areas that should be applied to every server that is built
     - A Group Policy Object (GPO) in a Windows network is sometimes used to comply with standards; configuration management solutions can also help you establish baselines and spot configurations that are not in alignment
   - **Guideline**: offers recommendations on how standards and baselines should be implemented & serves as an operational guide for security professionals and users
-    - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not complusory; suggested practices and expectations of activity to best accomplish tasks and goals
+    - Guidelines are flexible, and can be customized for unique systems or conditions; they state which security mechanism should be deployed instead of prescribing a specific product or control; they are not compulsory; suggested practices and expectations of activity to best accomplish tasks and goals
   - **Procedure** (AKA Standard Operating Procedure or SOP): detailed, step-by-step how-to doc that describes the exact actions necessary to implement a specific security mechanism, control, or solution

 ## [1.8](#18-identify-analyze-and-prioritize-business-continuity-bc-requirements-osg-9-chpt-3) Identify, analyze, and prioritize Business Continuity (BC) requirements (OSG-9 Chpt 3)

 - **Business Continuity Planning (BCP)**: involves assessing the risk to organizational processes and creating policies, plans, and procedures to minimize the impact those risks might have on the organization if they were to occur
   - BCP is used to maintain the continuous operation of a business in the event of an emergency, with a goal to implement a combination of policies, procedures, and processes
-  - BCP has four distinct phases:
-    - project scope and planning
-    - business impact analysis
-    - continuity planning
-    - approval and implementation
   - Business continuity requires a lot of planning and preparation; actual implementation of business continuity processes occur quite infrequently
   - The primary facets of business continuity are:
     - Resilience: (e.g. within a data center and between sites or data centers)